 Mobile phone users have been able to opt-in to receive marketing communications about new products and services since the early 2000s.
 When SMS short codes became available in 2003, marketers gained a streamlined channel for quickly engaging qualified leads and soliciting feedback from consumers.

 The ability for apps to send notifications directly to a user’s device was pioneered on Blackberry devices and was eventually adopted by Apple in 2009.
 Today, push notifications give marketers the opportunity to re-engage users who they haven’t interacted with recently, as well as to make announcements about upcoming promotions.

-The first email marketing message was sent in 1978 via ARPANET, a precursor to the internet.
+The first email marketing message was sent in 1978 via ARPANET, a precursor to the Internet.
 In 1991, Microsoft’s Hotmail service gave marketers a new platform to reach consumers, and the channel has grown ever since.
-Today, it’s one of the most important marketing channels available.
+Today, it’s one of the most important marketing campaign channels available.

-Originally developed by Toyota subsidiary Denso Wave in 1994 to improve the tracking of auto parts, QR codes became an increasingly popular marketing tool as smartphone camera technology improved.
+Originally developed by Toyota subsidiary Denso Wave in 1994 to improve auto parts tracking, QR codes became an increasingly popular marketing tool as smartphone camera technology improved.
 These codes can direct users to landing pages, app downloads, social media channels and more.
 Generating these QR codes is fairly easy.
 You can use a secure QR code generator.